isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-access-delete.md

    >[!IMPORTANT]
    >
-   >Contact your company’s Advertising Cloud representative to confirm that all of your organization's Advertising Cloud accounts &mdash; including DSP accounts or advertisers, Search accounts, and Creative or DCO accounts &mdash; are linked to your IMS Org ID.
+   >Contact your company’s Advertising Cloud representative to confirm that all of your organization's Advertising Cloud accounts &mdash; including [!DNL DSP] accounts or advertisers, [!DNL Search] accounts, and [!DNL Creative] or [!DNL DCO] accounts &mdash; are linked to your IMS Org ID.

 1. Use either the [Adobe Experience Platform Privacy Service API](https://experienceleague.adobe.com/docs/experience-platform/privacy/api/privacy-jobs.html) (for automated requests) or the [Privacy Service UI](https://experienceleague.adobe.com/docs/experience-platform/privacy/ui/user-guide.html) (for ad-hoc requests) to submit requests to access and delete personal information to Advertising Cloud on behalf of consumers, and to check the status of existing requests.

-   For advertisers who have a mobile app to interact with customers and launch campaigns with the DSP, you'll need to download the Privacy-ready Mobile SDKs for Experience Cloud.
+   For advertisers who have a mobile app to interact with customers and launch campaigns with [!DNL DSP], you'll need to download the Privacy-ready Mobile SDKs for Experience Cloud.
 The Mobile SDKs allow businesses to set opt-out status flags, retrieve the consumer's device ID (namespace ID: deviceID), and submit requests to the Privacy Service API.
 Your mobile app will require an SDK Version 4.15.0 or greater.

    When you submit a consumer access request, the Privacy Service API returns a consumer's information based on the specified cookie or device ID, which you then must return to the consumer.